 Karen Stein is a freelance writer and the founder and creative director of Here:Say Storytelling, a live storytelling event held each month in Traverse City, MI.
 As someone who tells her most humbling stories to anyone who will listen and believes that everyone has a story to tell, Karen began Here:Say to open up a community space where people are encouraged to perform their own stories and listen to each other’s.
 She has appeared on stage at the Dennos Museum and Interlochen Center for the Arts.

 Freda Love Smith is a lecturer in the School of Communication at Northwestern University.
 Her book Red Velvet Underground: A rock memoir, with recipes, came out in 2015.
 She plays drums in bands including Sunshine Boys, The Mysteries of Life, and Blake Babies.
 Her short stories have appeared in journals such as The North American Review, Smokelong, and Riptide, and she writes about food and music for publications including Paste Magazine and Talkhouse.

-Be sure to take a chance in our raffle including prizes from our friends at Lettuce Entertain You Restaurants, Shakespeare Theatre, REI, Oak Park Tennis & Fitness Centre, City Winery, Chicago Wolves, Black Dog Gelato, Stella & Dot, and more.
+Be sure to take a chance in our raffle including prizes from our friends at Lettuce Entertain You Restaurants, Shakespeare Theatre, REI, Oak Park Tennis & Fitness Centre, City Winery, Chicago Wolves, Black Dog Gelato, Stella & Dot, Disney, Music Box Theatre, and more.